naqeebghazi/naqeebghazi/README.md

-- 👋 Hi, I’m @naqeebghazi
+- 👋 Hi, I’m Naqeeb
-- 👀 I’m interested in DevOps/Cloud
+- 👀 Interests are primarily in DevOps/Cloud tech
-- 🌱 I’m currently learning the AWS Solutions Architect Associate
+- 🌱 Current learning is around AWS Architectures and Terraform
-- 💞️ I’m looking to collaborate Junior Devops/Cloud projects
+- 💞️ Seeking to collaborate on open-source projects
-- 📫 How to reach me via my LinkedIn page: https://www.linkedin.com/in/naqeeb-ghazi-6b04a545/
+- 📫 How to reach me via my LinkedIn page https://www.linkedin.com/in/naqeebghazi/

 <!---
 naqeebghazi/naqeebghazi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.